scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 $ docker compose run --rm sql-cli --config /etc/scalardb.properties --file /etc/sample_data.sql
 ```

 This command sets up [multiple storage instances](https://scalardb.scalar-labs.com/docs/3.9/multi-storage-transactions/) that consist of DynamoDB, PostgreSQL, and Cassandra.
-Then, this creates namespaces of `dynamons`, `postgresns`, and `cassandrans` mapped to those storages, creates tables of `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` using [ScalarDB SQL](https://scalardb.scalar-labs.com/docs/3.9/scalardb-sql/getting-started-with-sql/), and load sample data into the tables.
+Then, the command creates namespaces for `dynamons`, `postgresns`, and `cassandrans` that are mapped to those storages, creates tables for `dynamons.customer`, `postgresns.orders`, and `cassandrans.lineitem` by using [ScalarDB SQL](https://scalardb.scalar-labs.com/docs/3.9/scalardb-sql/getting-started-with-sql/), and load sample data into the tables.

 ![Multi-storage overview](./images/multi-storage-overview.png)